boncheff/blockchain/README.md

 It uses TCP to broadcast updates to all connected users and runs entirely in the terminal

+The (fictional) entity being stored in the Blockchain is _NIN_, short for _National Identification Number_.

-Being a toy project, it is likely to change without any notice!
+It is also worth mentioning that this being a toy project, it is likely to change without any notice!